UstadMobile/UstadMobile/lib-database-annotation-processor-core/README.md

 # Data Access Object (DAO) Annotation Processor

-The annotation processor is designed to automate the creation of room persistence style Data Access Objects.
+The annotation processor is designed to automate the creation of room persistence style Data Access Objects (DAOs).

 ## Debugging the annotation processor using IntelliJ